Farama-Foundation/Gymnasium-Robotics/README.md

 This library contains a collection of Reinforcement Learning robotic environments that use the [Gymansium](https://gymnasium.farama.org/) API.
 The environments run with the [MuJoCo](https://mujoco.org/) physics engine and the maintained [mujoco python bindings](https://mujoco.readthedocs.io/en/latest/python.html).

-The documentation website is at [gymnasium-robotics.farama.org](gymnasium-robotics.farama.org), and we have a public discord server (which we also use to coordinate development work) that you can join here: [https://discord.gg/YymmHrvS](https://discord.gg/YymmHrvS)
+The documentation website is at [robotics.farama.org](https://robotics.farama.org/), and we have a public discord server (which we also use to coordinate development work) that you can join here: [https://discord.gg/YymmHrvS](https://discord.gg/YymmHrvS)

 ## Environments

 Gymnasium-Robotics includes the following groups of environments:

-* [Fetch]() - A collection of environments with a 7-DoF robot arm that has to perform manipulation tasks such as Reach, Push, Slide or Pick and Place.
+* [Fetch](https://robotics.farama.org/envs/#fetch-environments) - A collection of environments with a 7-DoF robot arm that has to perform manipulation tasks such as Reach, Push, Slide or Pick and Place.
-* [Shadow Dexterous Hand]() - A collection of environments with a 24-DoF anthropomorphic robotic hand that has to perform object manipulation tasks with a cube, egg-object, or pen.
+* [Shadow Dexterous Hand](https://robotics.farama.org/envs/#shadow-dexterous-hand-environments) - A collection of environments with a 24-DoF anthropomorphic robotic hand that has to perform object manipulation tasks with a cube, egg-object, or pen.
-* [Shadow Hand Dexterous with Touch Sensors]() - Variations of the `Shadow Dexterous Hand` environments that include data from 92 touch sensors in the observation space.
+* [Shadow Hand Dexterous with Touch Sensors](https://robotics.farama.org/envs/#hand-environments-with-touch-sensors) - Variations of the `Shadow Dexterous Hand` environments that include data from 92 touch sensors in the observation space.

 ## Installation